 First, your doctor will ask about your symptoms and perform a physical exam.
-He or she will ask about anything unusual you may have eaten recently and any substances you may have come in contact with.
-For example, if you have a rash on your hands, your doctor may ask if you’ve put on latex gloves recently.
+They will ask about anything unusual you may have eaten recently and any substances you may have come in contact with.
+For example, if you have a rash on your hands your doctor may ask if you’ve put on latex gloves recently.

 Food allergies are typically diagnosed through a process of elimination.
-Your doctor may have you take part in an elimination diet, in which you remove certain foods from your diet and then rate your symptoms.
+Your doctor may have you take part in an elimination diet.
+This means you will remove certain foods from your diet and then rate your symptoms.
 Foods are slowly added back into the diet and symptoms are recorded in a food diary.

 Your doctor may also refer you to an allergist for testing and treatment.
 A common type of allergy test carried out by an allergist is called a skin test.
 During this test, your skin is pricked or scratched with small needles containing potential allergens.
 Your skin’s reaction is documented.
-If you’re allergic to a particular substance, your skin will become red and inflamed—a sign of an allergic reaction.
+If you’re allergic to a particular substance, your skin will become red and inflamed.

-Your doctor or allergist may also order a blood test known as a radioallergosorbent test (RAST).
-Your blood will be tested for the presence of allergy-causing antibodies, or cells that react to allergens (Mayo Clinic, 2012).
+According to the Mayo Clinic, your doctor or allergist may also order a blood test known as a radioallergosorbent test (RAST).
+Your blood will be tested for the presence of allergy-causing antibodies, or cells that react to allergens.

-Since people with hay fever and seasonal allergies cannot avoid the outdoor environment forever, treatment involves medications, such as antihistamines, to control the symptoms.
+Since people with hay fever and seasonal allergies cannot avoid the outdoor environment forever, treatment involves medications like antihistamines to control the symptoms.
 The medication can be over-the-counter or prescription, depending on the severity of your allergies.

 Allergy medications include:

 Many people opt for immunotherapy.
 This involves several injections of purified extracts from the allergens given over a few years.
 This helps the body become accustomed to the substance that produces the allergic reaction.
 Successful immunotherapy can prevent allergy symptoms from returning.